Antispace-AI/aios-labs/README.md

 ---

-This may not seem like the traditional operating systems, but it is an operating system [built on the web].
+This may not seem like any traditional operating systems, but it is an operating system [built on the web].

 This repo allows you to build and deploy powerful AI applications with minimal effort.
 These apps function as a new unlock to the skill tree of your AI in the AIOS, and talk with the custom AI personality you created in the Antispace.